Orange-OpenSource/hurl/docs/tutorial/security.md

 So Hurl, being close to the HTTP layer, has no "browser protection" / client-side validation: it facilitates the testing of your app's security with no preconception.

-Another use case is checking if there are no comment in your served HTML.
-These leaks can reveal sensitive information and [is it recommended] to trim HTML comments in your production files.
+Another use case is checking if there are no comments in your served HTML.
+Comments can reveal sensitive information and [is it recommended] to trim HTML comments in your production files.

-Popular front-end construction technologies use client-side JavaScript like [ReactJS] or [Vue.js].
+Popular front-end frameworks like [ReactJS] or [Vue.js] use client-side JavaScript.
-If you use one of this framework, and you inspect the DOM with the browser developer tools, you won't see any comment because the framework is managing the DOM and removing them.
+If you use one of these frameworks, and you inspect the DOM with the browser developer tools, you won't see any comments because the framework is managing the DOM and is removing them.

-But, if you look at the HTML page sent on the network, i.e. is the real HTML document sent by the server (and not _the document dynamically created by the framework_), you can still see those HTML comments.
+But, if you look at the HTML page sent on the network, i.e. the real HTML document sent by the server (and not _the document dynamically created by the framework_), you can still see those HTML comments.

 With Hurl, you will be able to check the content of the _real_ network data.